adrianbautista0/osticket-prereqs/README.md

 - Write down the login credentials

 ### Downloading the installation files
-Go to the Azure Portal, find the public IP address of the virtual machine you just created and copy it Go to start, type in “Remote Desktop Connection”
+1. Go to the Azure Portal, find the public IP address of the virtual machine you just created and copy it
+2. Go to start, type in “Remote Desktop Connection”
-If on Mac, download Microsoft Remote Desktop app from the app store Paste the IP Address you copied then login with the credentials you made Once on the virtual machine, go to Microsoft Edge, paste the link for this page into the browser and click download all on the right hand corner
+- If on Mac, download Microsoft Remote Desktop app from the app store
+3. Paste the IP Address you copied then login with the credentials you made
+4. Once on the virtual machine, go to Microsoft Edge, paste the link for this page into the browser and click download all on the right hand corner <br>
-Installing IIS in Windows with CGI and Common HTTP Features Go to start menu of Windows > look up Control Panel > click programs > Turn Windows Features on or off Click Internet Information Services > Worldwide Web Services > Application Development Features > Turn on CGI
+### Installing IIS in Windows with CGI and Common HTTP Features
+1. Go to start menu of Windows > look up Control Panel > click programs > Turn Windows Features on or off
+2. Click Internet Information Services > Worldwide Web Services > Application Development Features > Turn on CGI

-Collapse Application Development features > go to Common HTTP features > check all boxes
+3. Collapse Application Development features > go to Common HTTP features > check all boxes

-To test if Internet Information Services was properly installed, go to the browser of the virtual machine and in the url, type “127.0.0.1”
+- To test if Internet Information Services was properly installed, go to the browser of the virtual machine and in the url, type “127.0.0.1”
-A page for Internet Information Services should pop up if all the previous steps were done correctly
+- A page for Internet Information Services should pop up if all the previous steps were done correctly